markfinal/cruiz/README.md

 Step 3 will need to be re-run when the Python dependencies, or the resource files used, change.

-## PySide versions
-PySide2 and PySide6 have been tested.
-PySide6 is the default, when running `cruiz`.
-PySide2 is only available on Intel x86_64 platforms.

-On Linux, PySide 6 from PyPI requires modern libstdc++.
-If you see a launch error indicating `CXXABI_1.3.9` then your distribution is likely too old.

-You can alter the default PySide versiont to use, in a number of ways:

-1. Use a different entry point

-    - `cruiz-pyside2` or `python -m cruiz-pyside2`

-2. Use an environment variable

-    - `QT_API=pyside2 cruiz`

 ## Linting
 Install linting dependencies with `pip install -r requirements_dev.txt`.